-With the winter months approaching, and as the days get shorter and the nights get longer, all of us are scrambling to get a bit of sunlight when we can.
+With the winter months upon us, the days short and the nights long, all of us are scrambling to get a bit of sunlight when we can.
 A lack of sunlight can be detrimental to anybody’s health, and experts are rallying to bring attention to its effects.

 A majority of people living in the Netherlands are not getting enough sunlight as they are spending much of their time indoors (let’s face it, it can get too cold to go outside).
 Basically, the amount of light most of us get is just not enough to keep up with daily life.

 How does a lack of light affect our health?